rjwthree/TIMSS_PIRLS/README.md

 Means and Medians - Means and medians of total group, females, and males, as well as male-female mean and median differences.

-Cohen's _d_ - This is a very common effect size and it is implemented as usual: the raw mean difference divided by the quadratic mean of standard deviations.
+Cohen's _d_ — This is a very common effect size and it is implemented as usual: the raw mean difference divided by the quadratic mean of standard deviations.

+U3* — The proportion of males above the female median.
+Adapted from the canonical Cohen's U3, which is incorrectly based on the mean rather than the median.
-U3* - The proportion of males above the female median.
+U3* — The proportion of males above the female median.
 Adapted from the canonical Cohen's U3, which is incorrectly based on the mean rather than the median.

 Probability of Superiority (PS) - The probability that a random male will have a higher score than a random female.